MahmoudHegazi/El_Mohaseb/README.md

+Full code on this file Elmohaseb.html

 add items and enter the number then select the type of each item click finish get prinited budget
     (MIX web development and accounting)

 One of my dreams while I was at my academy studing accounting is to build an application